bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 ## Part 2	- Creating a Scenario

-**Adding a Scenario to a Sandbox enabled cube:** To create a scenario, you specify general information about your scenario, including creating a scenario name, selecting a due date, selecting an application and cube, and choosing whether to use calculated values.
+**Adding a Scenario to a sandbox-enabled cube**

+To create a scenario, you specify general information about your scenario, including creating a scenario name, selecting a due date, selecting an application and cube, and choosing whether to use calculated values.
 Then you add users and define whether each user is a participant or an approver.

 1. In Essbase, login as a user with database update (or higher) permission to at least one application.
 2. Click Scenarios.